 Find it at Best Made Co – $36

 Titanium.
 Named for the primeval race of immortal giant deities descended from Gaia and Uranus, and a composite material for armor plating, spacecraft, missiles and the Titanium Funnel Flask.
 But the titanium construction of this holder of spirits isn’t the prime feature of this one of a kind vessel; it’s the unique filling apparatus built into the flask itself.
 If you’ve ever filled a flask – and what groomsman hasn’t – you know that even if it comes with a funnel, after the first fill the funnel is long gone and subsequent refills are prone to making sticky hands and wasted hooch.
 The integrated silicone funnel of the Titanium Funnel Flask makes sure you’re never without an easy, spill-proof filling method again.
 To fill, simply flip the funnel up, then flip it down when filling is complete.
 No funnel to lose and no plastic or metallic aftertaste.
 And with almost a third of a fifth capacity (8 oz., or 5 generous shots), you’ll be ready to make any event more interesting.

 Each week we’ll show you an everyday carry – a small selection of tools, gadgets, and gear carried daily to cope with a variety of situations – worthy of a few minutes of your attention.
 This week’s EDC belongs to an industrial designer in Melbourne, Australia.

-For the full July 25th breakdown, hit up Everyday Carry.
+For the full August 22nd breakdown, hit up Everyday Carry.